Tetra-Pak-APIs/TetraPak.AspNet/README.md

 Like [mentioned earlier](#auth-protocols-and-flows) the Tetra Pak Auth Services supports several [OAuth flows][oauth-flows-nordic-apis] but how do you pick which one to use and how do you configure the *authentication* [Middleware](#middleware-step5-authentication) to use that flow, and how?

-All we do in `Startup.Configure` is this: `app.UseAuthentication()`.
+All we do in `Startup.Configure` is this: `app.UseTetraPakAuthentication(hostEnvironment)` (or `app.UseTetraPakApiAuthentication(hostEnvironment)` if your building an API).
 That just enables authentication, at the correct time in the Middleware pipeline (which is **after** *Routing* and **before** *Authorization*).
 But for the Middleware to actually do its job, using the correct *auth flow* and so on, a multitude of details are needed.
 This includes the URLs for the correct Tetra Pak Auth Services (*Authority*, *Token Issuer*, *User Information Service*, and so on).
 That, in turn, depends on which *runtime environment* your process is executing from.
 You also need to provide one or more *authentication schemes*, each representing an auth flow and then provide the necessary configuration for that flow to actually work, including *client id*, possibly a *client secret*, maybe a *callback URL*, and so on.
 It all depends on which flow you want for the requested (and protected) resource.

 So, you're left with two tasks: